LATCH vs. Seatbelt Car Seat Installation: A Complete Safety Guide

 What Age Should I Transition to a Seatbelt?

-Not all car seats are compatible with LATCH systems.
-Check your car seat and vehicle manuals to verify proper installation.
-If unsure, consult a certified child passenger safety technician for guidance on compatibility and safety.
+Not all car seats work with every LATCH system.
+Check both the car seat manual and your vehicle manual to confirm compatibility.
+If you are unsure, a certified child passenger safety technician can give you guidance.

 What Should I Do if My Seatbelt Is Damaged?